Sander Westerveld: Early career and Liverpool

-Westerveld's first professional match was for FC Twente in 1994.
-After two seasons there he moved to Vitesse for three.
+Westerveld's first professional match was for Twente in 1994.
+After two seasons there, he moved to Vitesse for free.

 Following the 1998–99 season, during which he helped Vitesse to qualify for Europe, Westerveld was sold to Liverpool, where he succeeded David James.
 He became the most expensive goalkeeper in British football when he joined the Reds for a reported fee of £4 million during the summer of 1999.
 Westerveld made his Liverpool debut against Sheffield Wednesday on 7 August 1999 in a 2–1 away win.
-Then on 28 August 1999 he saved a Davor Šuker penalty as Liverpool beat Arsenal 2–0.
+Then, on 28 August 1999, he saved a Davor Šuker penalty, as Liverpool beat Arsenal 2–0.
 He was Gérard Houllier's first choice to succeed James as Anfield's number one, and Westerveld fully justified the manager's confidence by playing a leading role in Liverpool's return to Europe, conceding the fewest goals in the 1999–2000 Premier League season.

 He played a key role in the treble season of 2000–01 for Liverpool, emerging as the hero of the League Cup final victory over Birmingham City, making the winning save from Andrew Johnson in the penalty shoot-out.

 However, towards the end of his two-season spell at Liverpool, he was often subjected to criticism from the media.
-After a major mistake in a match against Bolton Wanderers on 27 August 2001 he was put on the bench by Houllier, who promptly signed two new goalkeepers, Jerzy Dudek and Chris Kirkland.
+After a major mistake in a match against Bolton Wanderers on 27 August 2001, he was put on the bench by Houllier, who promptly signed two new goalkeepers, Jerzy Dudek and Chris Kirkland.
 He did not play again after the Bolton error, and was sold to Real Sociedad of La Liga on 16 December 2001, for £3.4 million.

 Real Sociedad

 Sociedad were runners-up in La Liga in the 2002–03 season, and played in the following season's Champions League.
-However, that season saw him loaned to RCD Mallorca, where Miguel Ángel Moyá kept him out of the team.
+However, that season saw him loaned to Mallorca, where Miguel Ángel Moyá kept him out of the team.
 His contract then expired.

 Portsmouth

-In July 2005 he moved back to the Premier League with Portsmouth, being signed by Alain Perrin on a one-year contract.
+In July 2005, he moved back to the Premier League with Portsmouth, being signed by Alain Perrin on a one-year contract.
 He was expected to be the first choice goalkeeper, ahead of Jamie Ashdown and Kostas Chalkias.
-However, after an inconsistent time at Fratton Park, in which he played only 6 league matches, he was allowed to move on a 28-day loan to Everton, rivals of his former club Liverpool, on 24 February 2006.
+However, after an inconsistent time at Fratton Park, in which he played only six league matches, he was allowed to move on a 28-day loan to Everton, rivals of his former club Liverpool, on 24 February 2006.
 Everton had a temporary goalkeeping crisis in which Nigel Martyn, Richard Wright and Iain Turner were all unavailable, and Westerveld played two matches for them.
 When he returned to Portsmouth, he remained a substitute and was released by Harry Redknapp on 11 May 2006.